PolarGoose/DOpus-Scripting-Extensions/README.md

 }

 // Acquire the COM object.
-You can acquire it once and reuse it. var mediaInfo = var fso = new ActiveXObject("DOpusScriptingExtensions.MediaInfoRetriever");
+You can acquire it once and reuse it. var mediaInfo = new ActiveXObject("DOpusScriptingExtensions.MediaInfoRetriever");

 // Open a media file.
 Throws an exception in case of failure mediaInfo.Open("C:/some video file.mp4")